 There is a process of testing and reviewing commercial weed eaters that are used to come up with guides for the purchaser.
 There is testing at the manufacturer's level to create the specs, reviews from customer data, and finally, my opinion of testing each string trimmer.

 I try my best to remove any bias in any of my reviews.
-I simply compare specs, analyze reviews, and test/demo each product to see how they compare.
-Below are some more details on this analysis's testing and review side.
+I compare specs, analyze reviews, and test/demo each product to see how they compare.

 Best Commercial Weed Eaters Compared